Back to Articles

 The original Bayt al-Hikma did not happen by accident.
 It happened because the Abbasid caliphs made a deliberate, courageous, and visionary choice: to invite the world's knowledge into Islamic civilization, regardless of its origin.
 Christian scholars, Jewish philosophers, Persian scientists, Greek texts — all were welcomed.
 Translation, synthesis, and original discovery flourished together.

-The question before us today is not whether we can recapture that spirit.
-It is whether we have the will to try.
+The question before us today is not whether we can recapture that spirit; it's whether we have the will to try.

-To our brothers and sisters across the Muslim world, from the Atlantic shores of West Africa to the islands of Indonesia, we say this: the decline is not our destiny.
-It is a condition, and conditions can change.
+To our brothers and sisters across the Muslim world, from the Atlantic shores of West Africa to the islands of the Pacific, we say this: decline is not our destiny.
+It is a condition, and conditions change.
 The faith that lit the world's lantern for five centuries carries within it the very seeds of its renewal.

 But renewal requires honesty.
 It requires us to acknowledge that certain theological frameworks, however sincerely held, have become obstacles to the kind of free inquiry that our faith originally championed.
-It requires us to ask difficult questions: Why are our universities not producing Nobel laureates?
+It requires us to ask difficult questions: Why are our universities not producing thought leaders?
 Why does religious authority so often view scientific inquiry with suspicion rather than embrace it as a form of worship?
-Why have we allowed political Islam to crowd out the rich intellectual Islam of our ancestors?

-To our partners in the West, we say this: your civilization owes more to Islamic scholarship than your textbooks acknowledge.
-The Arabic numerals you use to calculate, the algebra that underpins your engineering, the astronomical observations that guided your navigation, the medical texts that educated your physicians for centuries — these are gifts from Islamic civilization, transmitted through Moorish Spain and the great translation movements of the medieval world.
+To our partners in the wider world, we say this: your civilization owes more to Islamic scholarship than your textbooks acknowledge.
+The Arabic numerals you use to calculate, the algebra that underpins your engineering, the astronomical observations that guides your navigation, the medical texts that educated your physicians for centuries — these are gifts from Islamic civilization, transmitted through Moorish Spain and the great translation movements of the medieval world.

 The caricature of Islam as inherently hostile to reason, science, or modernity is not only historically false — it is strategically dangerous.
 A world in which 1.5 billion people are alienated from the global intellectual enterprise is a world that loses immeasurably.
 The Islam House of Wisdom invites you not as patrons of a lesser civilization, but as partners in a shared human endeavor.